 Honda did a great job and rolled out the CBR250R in 2011 for the riders in the world, which was fresh from the oven product with a complete newly designed body and heart, the bike came with C – ABS which was a unique feature to any 250 cc bike globally.

-On one eventful day of March 2012, i got my hands on a sparkling new Honda CBR250R ABS variant.
-Even though the buying experience consists of two months of rigourous search and comparision between the CBR250R vs R15 V 2.0 and Duke 200 even though all these are as different as chalk and cheese but the MONEY factor was hovering around a similar price band.
-I inintially intended to go for a HRC color scheme which was to be launched but the availability and bookings with the dealers were way off the charts and waiting around two months or so, Hence i settled for a Asteroid Black mettalic color option.
+On one eventful day of March 2012, I got my hands on a sparkling new Honda CBR250R ABS variant.
+Even though the buying experience consists of two months of rigorous search and comparison between the CBR250R vs R15 V 2.0 and Duke 200 even though all these are as different as chalk and cheese but the MONEY factor was hovering around a similar price band.
+I initially intended to go for an HRC colour scheme which was to be launched but the availability and bookings with the dealers were way off the charts and waiting around two months or so, Hence I settled for an Asteroid Black metallic colour option.

 CBR250R 2012 is available in two variants;

-The appearence of the bike is superb and the front end looks similar to the VFR league and the side stance is a direct lift from the Fireblades, The bike is BIG but it feels a little smaller and can be zipped around, given the rider is of a hefty built.
+The appearance of the bike is superb and the front end looks similar to the VFR league and the side stand is a direct lift from the Fireblades, The bike is BIG but it feels a little smaller and can be zipped around, given the rider is of a hefty built.
 Looks will be described more in upcoming Ownership review of it.

-The moment you crank the engine you start feeling the sweet sound of a four stroke engine humming, Initially the RPM indicates 2000 which gradually settles down to 1500 due to in-built choke mechanism in the FI system for ensuring the correct temperature of operation for the engine.
+The moment you crank the engine you start feeling the sweet sound of a four-stroke engine humming, Initially, the RPM indicates 2000 which gradually settles down to 1500 due to in-built choke mechanism in the FI system for ensuring the correct temperature of operation for the engine.
 The transmission is butter smooth and precise, one can simply count the gears and really feel the shifting as you cruise along.
-Clutch is ultra soft and it takes sometime to get accustomed to.
-Exhaust note is pleasant but can be improved if one wants a louder engine note, Many accessory shops are now importing and retailing accessories for CBR and are in the affordable range.
+Clutch is ultra soft and it takes some time to get accustomed to.
+The exhaust note is pleasant but can be improved if one wants a louder engine note, Many accessory shops are now importing and retailing accessories for CBR and are in the affordable range.